plotly/dash-labs/docs/DOCUMENTATION.md

 ...
 ```

-The component creation capabilities of `@dx.callback` allow plugins to define their own input and output components, as well as define dependencies to make it possible to both input and output properties of the same component.
+The component creation capabilities of `@app.callback` allow plugins to define their own input and output components, as well as define dependencies to make it possible to both input and output properties of the same component.
 Following this pattern, the plugins do not need to define their own callbacks, making it much easier to compose plugins and connect them with custom functionality.

-The tuple/dict grouping feature of `@dx.callback` allow plugins to store any number of input and output components and make them look like a single value to the user. e.g. `plugin.inputs` and `plugin_values` above can be dictionaries with any number of keys, but the user can treat them as a single scalar value, so that they can always follow the same usage pattern.
+The tuple/dict grouping feature of `@app.callback` allow plugins to store any number of input and output components and make them look like a single value to the user. e.g. `plugin.inputs` and `plugin_values` above can be dictionaries with any number of keys, but the user can treat them as a single scalar value, so that they can always follow the same usage pattern.

 Here is a plugin implementation of the scatter+table implemented manually above.
 This is what would go in a reusable library.